This year, we’ve seen businesses relying on technology more than ever to connect, interact, transact and much more.

 Here’s how we see the tech outlook in 2021 for Australian businesses.

 Now supported by the new iPhone 12 and the Samsung Galaxy, 5G is available in over 1,000 suburbs and 53 cities and towns around Australia.
 This includes wide coverage from Newcastle and the Hunter Valley down to Sydney.

 - 10x faster speeds than 4G, with Telstra’s 5G service already clocking average downloads at around 157 Mbps

 - 10x greater device capacity than 4G, meaning 5G can handle many more high demand devices all at once

 - More reliable connectivity for higher quality audio and video communications, with lower latency than 4G.

-Telstra expects 5G coverage to extend to 75% of the country by June, with the Government declaring 2021 the ‘Year of 5G’ and forecasting it to boost GDP by $2,000 per person this decade.
+Telstra expects 5G coverage to extend to 75% of the country by June, with the Government declaring 2021 the ‘Year of 5G’ and forecasting it to boost GDP by up to $2,000 per person this decade.
 For the productivity gains alone, 5G will become mainstream for Australian businesses in 2021.

 Working from home will survive COVID-19

 Almost half of Australia’s workforce spent time working from home in 2020, in large part as a result of the coronavirus pandemic and related safety directives.
 In NSW for example, working from home doubled during the pandemic, particularly in the bigger cities.